jaiimeriios/Bootstrap-Theme-Merced/README.md

 # Merced Bootstrap Theme

-Merced is a one page multiuse template based on Bootstrap 3 Framework.
+Merced is a one page multiuse template based on the Bootstrap 3 Framework.

 You can use it for whatever you want.